Skip to main content

 Epigenetic Regulation

-Epigenetic regulation involves heritable changes in gene expression that do not involve alterations to the underlying DNA sequence.
-Histone modifications are a key mechanism of epigenetic regulation, as they can lead to long-term changes in gene activity.
-This regulation is crucial for processes such as development, differentiation, and response to environmental signals.
+Epigenetic regulation involves changes in gene expression that do not alter the underlying DNA sequence.
+Histone modifications are a key mechanism of epigenetic regulation, as they can either promote or inhibit the transcription of genes.
+This dynamic regulation allows cells to respond to environmental signals and maintain cellular identity, playing a vital role in development and disease.

 Recommended video: